 The per capita income in Edgewater in 2018 was $62,427, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $249,708 for a family of four.
 However, Edgewater contains both very wealthy and poor people as well.

 Edgewater is an extremely ethnically-diverse borough.
 The people who call Edgewater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edgewater residents report their race to be White, followed by Asian.
 Edgewater also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.34% of the borough’s residents.
-Important ancestries of people in Edgewater include German, Italian, Russian, and English.
+People of Hispanic or Latino origin account for 13.84% of the borough’s residents.
+Important ancestries of people in Edgewater include Irish, German, Turkish, Russian, and Italian.

 The most common language spoken in Edgewater is English.
 Other important languages spoken here include Korean and Spanish.